enricollen/enricollen.github.io/_posts/2023-04-25-Italian-Bird-Classifier.md

 Visit the project repository [here](https://github.com/enricollen/italian-birds-classifier-api-tflite-version) for accessing the codebase.

 ## 🤖 Live Demo
-Feel fre to try out the APIs or the live demo hosted on my Raspberry Pi [DEMO](http://italianbirds.duckdns.org:5000/).
+Feel fre to try out the APIs or the live demo hosted on my Raspberry Pi at `http://italianbirds.duckdns.org:5000/`.